-- If your child is under age 18, you have the right to inspect and review the complete contents of your child’s education records within 45 days of the DOE receiving your request and verifying your identity.
+- You have the right to inspect and review the complete contents of your child’s education records within 45 days of the DOE receiving your request and verifying your identity.

-- Chief Privacy Officer
+- Chief Privacy Officer,

 New York City Department of Education

 You can find a complete list of all of the types of student data that the New York State Education Department collects.
 You may also obtain a copy of this list by writing to the Office of Information & Reporting Services, New York State Education Department, Room 863 EBA, 89 Washington Avenue, Albany, NY 12234.

 Visit the DOE’s Annual FERPA Notification page and the Data Privacy and Security Policies page to learn more about federal and state laws and DOE policies that protect information about students and grant parents and students age 18 and over certain rights concerning student education records.
 Visit the Parents’ Bill of Rights page to learn more about other rights and protections you have as a parent.